-This influence was seen as necessary, according to the Times reporters, in order to enable Karzai to pay off the assorted warlords and narcotraffickers who the CIA sees as essential allies in its counterterrorism/counterinsurgency efforts and all the other activities that Western politicians insist are necessary to ‘keep us safe’ in Afghanistan.
+This influence was seen as necessary, according to the Times reporters, so that Karzai could pay off the warlords and narcotraffickers who the CIA sees as essential allies in its counterterrorism/counterinsurgency efforts and all the other activities that Western politicians insist are necessary to ‘keep us safe’ in Afghanistan.

-Some might call this process ‘nation-building’ or ‘nation-buying’, but imperialism might be a better word for it.
+Some might call this process ‘nation-building’ or ‘nation-buying’, but it looks a lot like imperialism.